 - The effort involves all the adults in the school, and is not the sole responsibility of a school counselor or a few teachers.
-“It takes a village” is more than a slogan, and rather is an acknowledgment that turning at-risk youngsters into college completers requires the efforts of everyone: teachers, administrators, community and college personnel, and parents.
+Turning at-risk youngsters into college completers requires the efforts of everyone: teachers, administrators, community and college personnel, and parents.

 - A comprehensive support system addresses the full array of student academic, social and emotional needs.
 Students at MC-EC schools are well cared for by the adults who take full responsibility for their students’ success and well being.

-- Academic support structures for students enrolled in both high school and college classes, which may include credit retrieval programs, mentoring and tutoring and individualized 4- and 5-year learning plans are provided by the high school staff, college remediation centers and high school and college student and faculty tutors and mentors.
+- Academic support structures for students enrolled in both high school and college classes may include credit retrieval programs, mentoring and tutoring and individualized 4- and 5-year learning plans that are provided by the high school staff, college remediation centers and high school and college student and faculty tutors and mentors.

-- An early college seminar or “Introduction to College” class to provide regular academic support for students in college classes, introduce them to the protocols of college life, monitor their progress and help them with college applications as they make the transition to full-time college students.
+- An early college seminar or “Introduction to College” class provides regular academic support for students in college classes, introduces them to the protocols of college life, monitors their progress and helps them with college applications as they make the transition to full-time college students.